 Advertising and promotions are key in the ultra competitive personal care products market.
 The company's marketing creed is to provide "high-touch" service to build customer loyalty.
 Estée Lauder advertises on TV, in magazines and newspapers, on digital and social media sites, and on billboards and via direct mail.
 Promotional activities include in-store displays.
-The company's largest customer is department store operator Macy's, representing about 11% of fiscal 2013 (ended June) sales.
+The company's largest customer is department store operator Macy's, representing about 10% of fiscal 2015 (ended June) sales.

-To underscore its panache for high-touch service and its growing portfolio of prestige brands, Estée Lauder in late 2014 acquired Le Labo, which specializes in distinctively French high-end fragrance and sensory items that have earned a loyal consumer following for its exclusivity and personalized service.
-With offices in London and New York, Le Labo boasts minimalistically-designed freestanding stores in New York, London, Paris, Los Angeles, San Francisco, Tokyo, and Hong Kong.
+In late 2014 the company acquired Le Labo, which specializes in distinctively French high-end fragrance and sensory items that have earned a loyal consumer following for its exclusivity and personalized service.
+With offices in London and New York, Le Labo has freestanding stores in New York, London, Paris, Los Angeles, San Francisco, Tokyo, and Hong Kong.